Our Board

-Trent & Dove is run by a Board of Management made up of 10 members, including Trent & Dove customers.
-The board drives our strategy ensuring we make the best business decisions.
+Trent & Dove is run by a Management Board, made up of 10 members, including Trent & Dove customers.
+The board drives our strategy, ensuring we make the best business decisions.

 Trent & Dove also has an Executive Team who are responsible for the day-to-day running of the organisation.